 Were you there when they laid him in the tomb?
 Oh, sometimes it causes me tremble.

 Words and Music: Traditional Spiritual, arr.
 Bob Chilcott (b.
-1955)

-Please stand to sing
+1955) Please stand as you are able to sing,

-Words: Venantius Honorius Fortunatus (540?-600?); ver.
-Hymnal 1982, after John Mason Neale (1818-1866) Music: Pange lingua, plainsong, Mode 3, Zisterzienser Hymnar, 14th cent.
+Words: Venantius Honorius Fortunatus (c 540-c 600); ver.
+Hymnal 1982, after John Mason Neale (1818-1866) Music: Pange lingua, Plainsong, Mode 3, Zisterzienser Hymnar, 14th cent.

 THE LORD'S PRAYER

 Said by all

 OUR FATHER, WHO ART IN HEAVEN, hallowed be thy Name,

 thy kingdom come, thy will be done, on earth as it is in heaven.

 Give us this day our daily bread.

 And forgive us our trespasses, as we forgive those who trespass against us.
 And lead us not into temptation, but deliver us from evil.

-For thine is the kingdom, and the power, and the glory,

-forever and ever.
+For thine is the kingdom, and the power, and the glory, forever and ever.
 Amen.

-THE CONCLUDING COLLECT

-Officiant

-ORD JESUS CHRIST, Son of the living God, we pray you to set your passion, cross, and death between your judgment and our souls, now and in the hour of our death.
+THE CONCLUDING COLLECT Officiant ORD JESUS CHRIST, Son of the living God, we pray you to set your passion, cross, and death between your judgment and our souls, now and in the hour of our death.
 Give mercy and grace to the living; pardon and rest to the dead; to your holy Church peace and concord; and to us sinners everlasting life and glory; for with the Father and Holy Spirit you live and reign, one God, now and for ever.
 Amen.
 As the Choir and Clergy depart the Church in silence, the Tower Bell is rung 33 times, one toll for each year in the life of our Lord Jesus Christ.